 Applied Behavior Analysis uses a natural science approach to help people make meaningful differences in their lives.

-The Doctor of Philosophy in Psychology (Ph.D.) with a specialization in Behavior Analysis Program of The Chicago School of Professional Psychology's Los Angeles Campus is designed to prepare graduates for a career as a behavior analyst working in educational, clinical, and business settings.
-In addition, the doctoral program prepares graduates to sit for the psychologist licensing exams administered by the California Board of Psychology (CA BOP).
+Offered at The Chicago School of Professional Psychology's downtown Los Angeles Campus, The Doctor of Philosophy in Psychology (Ph.D.), Behavior Analysis specialization program is designed to prepare graduates for a career as a behavior analyst working in educational, clinical, and business settings.
+In addition, this doctoral program prepares graduates to sit for the psychologist licensing exams administered by the California Board of Psychology (CA BOP).

-There are two entry points into this doctoral program at Los Angeles:
+There are two entry points into this doctoral behavior analysis program at our Los Angeles Campus:

 - Post-baccalaureate 106 credit (5 year doctoral program), and